 Yes, with important caveats.
 California courts can generally enforce a California postnuptial agreement as to California-based property.
 However, real estate located in other states or countries is typically governed by the law of the jurisdiction where it is located (the lex situs rule).
 For Los Angeles couples with out-of-state or international assets, common among our clients in the entertainment and tech industries, we recommend working with attorneys in each relevant jurisdiction to ensure full protection.

-When searching for a postnuptial agreement attorney in Los Angeles, look for a California-licensed family law attorney with specific experience drafting and litigating marital agreements.
-Key factors to consider: Do they have a physical office in Los Angeles?
-Do they offer a free initial consultation?
-Can they explain how California’s fiduciary duty rules specifically affect your postnup?
-At Moradi Neufer, our Los Angeles office at 2121 Avenue of the Stars, Century City offers all of this.
-Call (310) 692-8510 or visit our contact page to schedule a free consultation with an LA postnup lawyer near you.
+When searching for a postnuptial agreement attorney in Los Angeles, look for a California-licensed family law attorney with specific experience drafting and litigating marital agreements involving complex disclosures and fiduciary duties.
+Key factors to consider: Do they explicitly handle asset and debt partitioning and business protection?
+Do they emphasize mandatory independent counsel?
+Can they explain how California’s fiduciary duty rules specifically affect your postnuptial agreement?
+At Moradi Neufer, our Los Angeles office at 2121 Avenue of the Stars, Century City offers comprehensive legal protections.
+Call (310) 692-8510 or visit our contact page to schedule a free consultation with an LA postnuptial agreement lawyer near you.

 "*" indicates required fields